gcash/bchwallet/rpc/documentation/api.md

 #### `Network`

-The `Network` method returns the network identifier constant describing the server's active network.
+The `Network` method returns information about the network including the identifier constant describing the server's active network, the current blockchain's height and hash of the best block.

 **Request:** `NetworkRequest`

 **Response:** `NetworkResponse`

 - `uint32 active_network`: The network identifier.
+- `string best_block`: The hash of the best block in the blockchain.
+- `int32 best_height`: The height of the blockchain.

 **Expected errors:** None